 The term whistleblower refers to a university employee who, in good faith, makes an allegation of wrong doing.

-- Allegations of fraud or misconduct in research, scholarship or creative activity will be presented to the vice president for research and graduate studies.
+Allegations of fraud or misconduct in research, scholarship or creative activity will be presented to the vice president for research.

-- An inquiry procedure shall be initiated immediately upon completion of the pre-inquiry review or, in cases involving the health or welfare of individuals, immediately upon receipt of an allegation of misconduct in research.
-The vice president for research and graduate studies will notify the respondent as soon as possible but no later than five (5) days from receipt of the complaint or completion of the pre-inquiry review.
+An inquiry procedure shall be initiated immediately upon completion of the pre-inquiry review or, in cases involving the health or welfare of individuals, immediately upon receipt of an allegation of misconduct in research.
+The vice president for research will notify the respondent as soon as possible but no later than five days from receipt of the complaint or completion of the pre-inquiry review.
 This notification will be in writing and shall mark the beginning of the formal inquiry.
-At the time of notification, all relevant research records and materials will be secured by the office of the vice president for research and graduate studies and the dean of the respondent's college will be notified of the allegation.
-If an allegation of research misconduct is referred to Ohio University by a federal agency, the university will review the referral and, if appropriate, move directly into the investigation procedures outlined elsewhere in this policy.
+At the time of notification, all relevant research records and materials will be secured by the office of the vice president for research and the dean of the respondent's college will be notified of the allegation.
+If an allegation of research misconduct is referred to Ohio university by a federal agency, the university will review the referral and, if appropriate, move directly into the investigation procedures outlined elsewhere in this policy.

-The vice president for research and graduate studies, in consultation with the Professional Relations Committee of the Faculty Senate or other representative committee appropriate to the employment status of the respondent, shall appoint a panel to conduct an inquiry to determine if a full investigation is warranted.
-The panel shall consist of no fewer than three (3) persons.
+The vice president for research, in consultation with the professional relations committee of the faculty senate or other representative committee appropriate to the employment status of the respondent, shall appoint a panel and the chair of that panel to conduct an inquiry to determine if a full investigation is warranted.
+The panel shall consist of no fewer than three persons.
 The panel should include not only persons who have expertise in the discipline of the respondent(s), but also at least one other, unrelated scholarly discipline, and a member of rank or position similar to the respondent.
-The chair of the panel will be selected by the vice president for research and graduate studies and support staff will be provided by the vice president's office.
-The inquiry shall be completed and a written report submitted to the vice president for research and graduate studies within thirty (30) calendar days from the date of notification to the respondent of the allegation of misconduct.
+Support staff will be provided by the vice president's office.
+The inquiry shall be completed and a written report submitted to the vice president for research within thirty calendar days from the date of notification to the respondent of the allegation of misconduct.

 The panel shall maintain sufficiently detailed documentation of inquiries to permit a later assessment of the reasons for determining that an investigation was not warranted, if necessary.
-The documentation will be delivered to the vice president for research and graduate studies at the conclusion of the inquiry for maintenance in a secure manner for a period of at least three (3) years after the termination of the inquiry.
+The documentation will be delivered to the vice president for research at the conclusion of the inquiry for maintenance in a secure manner for a period of at least three years after the termination of the inquiry.

-Within ten (10) days following the completion of the inquiry, the vice president for research and graduate studies will review the recommendations of the inquiry panel and the written comments of respondent, if any are made, and determine,in consultation with the provost, whether to conduct an investigation, drop the matter, or pursue some other appropriate action.
+Within ten days following the completion of the inquiry, the vice president for research will review the recommendations of the inquiry panel and the written comments of respondent, if any are made, and determine, in consultation with the provost, whether to conduct an investigation, drop the matter, or pursue some other appropriate action.
 The dean of the respondent's college will be notified of the decision of the vice president.
-In cases where that are procedural or bias challenges or other problems identified in the inquiry process, the university may elect to proceed with an investigation or pursue other appropriate remedies, on advice of university counsel and in consultation with any effected federal agency.
+In cases where there are procedural or bias challenges or other problems identified in the inquiry process, the university may elect to proceed with an investigation or pursue other appropriate remedies, on advice of university counsel and in consultation with any affected federal agency.
 The course of action chosen will be reported to the respondent.
 An institutional settlement at the inquiry stage cannot bind the federal government.

-An investigation shall be initiated within thirty (30) days of the determination by the vice president for research and graduate studies to proceed with the investigation.
-The vice president for research and graduate studies will notify the respondent and any federal agency that is providing support for research identified in the allegation of the university's decision to initiate an investigation.
+An investigation shall be initiated within thirty days of the determination by the vice president for research to proceed with the investigation.
+The vice president for research will notify the respondent and any federal agency that is providing support for research identified in the allegation of the university's decision to initiate an investigation.
 This notification will be written and will delineate the allegation of misconduct.
-In consultation with the Professional Relations Committee of the Faculty Senate or other representative committee appropriate to the employment status of the respondent, the vice president for research and graduate studies shall appoint a committee of no fewer than five (5) persons to conduct the investigation.
-The committee shall include not only persons who have expertise in the disciplines of the respondent(s), but also at least one other, unrelated scholarly discipline and a member of rank or position similar to the respondent.
-The chair of the committee will be selected by the vice president for research and graduate studies and staff support will be provided by the vice president's office.
-The committee shall be authorized to secure necessary and appropriate expertise from Ohio University and elsewhere, to augment the expertise represented by the committee membership.
+In consultation with the professional relations committee of the faculty senate or other representative committee appropriate to the employment status of the respondent, the vice president for research shall appoint a committee of no fewer than five persons to conduct the investigation, and shall designate one of them as the chair.
+The committee shall include not only persons who have expertise in the disciplines of the respondent(s), but also at least one other, unrelated scholarly discipline, and a member of rank or position similar to the respondent.
+Support staff will be provided by the vice president's office.
+The committee shall be authorized to secure necessary and appropriate expertise from Ohio university and elsewhere, to augment the expertise represented by the committee membership.
 The committee will have access to and the assistance of all units or offices at the university in conducting its review.
-The vice president for research and graduate studies will take appropriate interim administrative actions to protect any federal funds involved in the allegation and insure that the purposes of the federal financial assistance are carried out.
+The vice president for research will take appropriate interim administrative actions to protect any federal funds involved in the allegation and insure that the purposes of the federal financial assistance are carried out.

-An investigation should ordinarily be completed within ninety (90) days of its initiation, including conducting the investigation, preparing the report of findings, and making that report available for comment by the respondent.
-The report, along with all documentation used in the investigation and any comments provided by the respondent(s), shall be delivered to the vice president for research and graduate studies immediately upon completion.
+An investigation should ordinarily be completed within ninety days of its initiation, including conducting the investigation, preparing the report of findings, and making that report available for comment by the respondent.
+The report, along with all documentation used in the investigation, and any comments provided by the respondent(s), shall be delivered to the vice president for research immediately upon completion.

-The vice president for research and graduate studies will review the report, all relevant documentation and any comments from the respondent(s) and forward the report with his/her recommendations to the provost for appropriate action.
+The vice president for research will review the report, all relevant documentation and any comments from the respondent(s), and forward the report with his or her recommendations to the provost for appropriate action.
 The provost, following review of the findings and recommendations with the respondent, shall determine what disposition to make of the case.
 The dean of the respondent's college will be informed of the provost's decision.
 The report of the investigation, and comments from the respondents, and the decision of the provost with regard to sanctions will be forwarded to any appropriate funding agency.

 The individual(s) against whom the allegation of scientific misconduct has been made shall be afforded prompt and thorough investigation, confidential treatment to the maximum extent possible under Ohio law, and an opportunity to comment on allegations and findings of the inquiry and/or the investigation before recommendations are made.